I feel a sense of relief as I am 7 pounds de bloat today.

 This past weekend, I stepped on the scale for the first time since my climatic point of that bloat.

 I’m far from healed, but my 101 days: healing is progressing amazingly well.

 And because I fully recognize that most of you reading this are wanting help, I’m going to share what I’ve been focused on.

 Click HERE to save this post for later.

 - Please remember, gut healing doesn’t work if you kind-of-sort-of work (<– many tips in there)

 - The Gutsy Girl’s Bible: an approach to healing the gut (so many ways for help and relief!)

 - L-Glutamine.
-I started taking 1/2 – 1 Tbsp of L-Glutamine each day.
-I mix it with water and about 1/4-1/2 tsp.
-Vitamin C powder.
+I started taking 1/2 – 1 Tablespoon of L-Glutamine each day.
+I mix it with water and about 1/4-1/2 teaspoon Vitamin C powder.
 L-Glutamine is known to aid in the gut lining healing process, and when I mix it with the Vitamin C, it helps with the “C” version of IBS/IBD.

 - Juice.
 I juice greens (with minimal fruit, since I eat super ripe bananas at least 2 times a day) almost every single day.